-Criminal justice involved individuals in Illinois face unemployment rates nearly five times higher than the general population, with Black people having lower mean annual and hourly wages than their White and Latine counterparts.69 Even after serving their sentences, criminal records create ongoing barriers to gainful employment, especially in sectors with higher wages and upward mobility.70 Licensing restrictions, background checks, and implicit bias in hiring practices lock many Black residents out of opportunity, reinforcing cycles of poverty.
-The Chicago Office of Reentry 71 is contemplated to ensure that formerly incarcerated individuals gain access to employment, the foundation of returning to one's community; without access to jobs, individuals and families lose the opportunity to achieve financial stability and economic security.
+Criminal justice involved individuals in Illinois face unemployment rates nearly five times higher than the general population, with Black people having lower mean annual and hourly wages than their White and Latine counterparts.
+Even after serving their sentences, criminal records create ongoing barriers to gainful employment, especially in sectors with higher wages and upward mobility.
+Licensing restrictions, background checks, and implicit bias in hiring practices lock many Black residents out of opportunity, reinforcing cycles of poverty.
+The Chicago Office of Reentry is contemplated to ensure that formerly incarcerated individuals gain access to employment, the foundation of returning to one's community; without access to jobs, individuals and families lose the opportunity to achieve financial stability and economic security.

-Access to a "second chance" after incarceration has been the hallmark of Rep. Danny Davis' service in Congress through the Second Chance Act.
-His work has enabled programs at the Chicago Urban League's Workforce Development Center, the Safer Foundation, the YWCA of Chicago, Jane Addams Resource Corporation, and many other organizations to offer wrap around services to individuals seeking to combat recidivism.
+Access to a "second chance" after incarceration has been the hallmark of Rep. Danny Davis' service in Congress. [add cite to Second Chance Act] His work has enabled programs at CUL's Workforce Development Center, the Safer Foundation, the YWCA of Chicago, Jane Adams Resource Corp and many other organizations to offer wrap around services to individuals seeking to combat recidivism.

-Homeownership: Barriers to Housing Stability and Asset Building housing.
-Research shows that individuals with felony records can be subject to summary housing denials.72 These factors compound intergenerational wealth gaps for families where individuals have a history of involvement with the criminal justice system because families find it difficult to achieve stability, a baseline requirement for asset accumulation.
+Homeownership: Barriers to Housing Stability and Asset Building

+The ability to secure housing is essential to building a life after being involved in the criminal justice system.
+Housing opportunities are often limited by policies that discriminate against individuals with criminal records.
+This is especially true in private rental markets and public housing.
+Research shows that individuals with felony records can be subject to summary housing denials.
+These factors compound intergenerational wealth gaps for families where individuals have a history of involvement with the criminal justice system because families find it difficult to achieve stability, a baseline requirement for asset accumulation.